Shreya-Mishra-0613/task-7/README.md

-# 📊 Task 7 - Basic Sales Summary using SQLite & Python
+# Basic Sales Summary using SQLite & Python

 ## ✅ Objective
 The goal was to connect Python to an SQLite database, run a simple sales summary query, and visualize the results.